 So sit back, grab a drink and learn everything you need to know about backpacking The Philippines!

-There is little to no risk of Malaria in The Philippines so you don't need medication, but we recommend you use deet in the evenings.
+Malaria Risk - There is little to no risk of Malaria in The Philippines so you don't need medication, but we recommend you use Deet in the evenings.

-92% of The Philippines is roman Catholic making it the only catholic country in Asia.
+Religion - 92% of The Philippines is roman Catholic making it the only Catholic country in Asia.

 So if you’re wondering “what are the best places to visit in The Philippines?” then look no further!